Skip to content

 Standard 6 | Separation of power

-The board of directors and executive management are kept personally and functionally separate.
+The board of directors and executive management are kept separate in terms of both their members and their functions.

 • More about this standard